eriicafes/tmpl/README.md

 ### Simple and powerful go templates API with zero build.

-Tmpl makes go templates composable, easy to work with and predictable, perfect for rendering pages with layouts or rendering page partials with frameworks like [htmx.org](https://htmx.org).
+Tmpl makes go templates composable, easy to work with and predictable, suitable for rendering pages with layouts or rendering page partials with frameworks like [htmx.org](https://htmx.org).

-Tmpl only organizes the way you load [go templates](https://pkg.go.dev/html/template) with zero dependencies.
+Tmpl only organizes the way you load [go templates](https://pkg.go.dev/html/template).

 ## Installation